campbellmarianna/Simply_Plan/README.md

 ​
 ## Views
 Two views will be used for this program such as
+- input
+    - goal
+    - task
-- input (goal, task, image of person who requested the tasks, the impact the task will have on the goal)
+    - image of person who requested the tasks
+    - the impact the task will have on the goal
+- output
+    - task
+    - image
+    - impact
+    - all 3 elements above in a shape
-- output (task with image and impact in shape, and arrow pointing to the next shape, and the end goal as the final shape)
+    - arrow pointing to the next shape
+    - the end goal as the final shape

 ​- Stage 1
 ![simply_plan_input_stage_1](https://user-images.githubusercontent.com/40531646/47184812-88893200-d2e0-11e8-8c9d-ee4df41f6898.jpg)